samuelim01/tp/docs/DeveloperGuide.md

 The following sequence diagram shows how the execution of a delete command works:

 <puml src="diagrams/DeleteExecuteSequenceDiagram.puml" alt="DeleteExecuteSequenceDiagram" />

+#### Design considerations
+**Aspect: How to specify a guest or vendor using an index**
+* **Alternative 1:** Index refers to the index on the full list
+  * Pros: Each person is tied to a fixed index regardless of filtering
+  * Cons: Requires user to remember index of persons on the full list
+* **Alternative 2 (current choice):** Index refers to the index on the currently displayed list
+  * Pros: User refers to displayed list for index of persons
+  * Cons: Index of a person changes with each filter or list command

 ### \[Proposed\] Undo/redo feature